 As you cruise towards your destination, remember that poor lane discipline frustrates other motorists.
-The left-hand lane should be used whenever possible, unless you’re overtaking another vehicle.
-Nervous, lazy of inconsiderate drivers frequently sit in the middle lane for miles on end, creating problems for faster moving traffic and leading to dangerous undertaking.
+The left-hand lane should be used whenever possible unless you’re overtaking another vehicle.
+Nervous, lazy or inconsiderate drivers frequently sit in the middle lane for miles on end, creating problems for faster moving traffic and leading to dangerous undertaking.

 Also remember that good anticipation is key to safe motorway driving.
 You can help those joining at a junction by moving into the middle lane early, if it’s safe to do so.

 Likewise, if you’re in the middle lane approaching a truck, but suspect a car in front of you may wish to overtake as well, move into the outside lane if you can.
-Always indicate and check your mirrors and your blindspot before any change lanes.
+Always indicate and check your mirrors and your blindspot before any lane change.

 With some practice and thought about what you’re doing, you can develop superhuman abilities and start seeing things before they’ve even started to develop.
 Erm, okay that’s an exaggeration, but you will become a better driver, make smoother progress and help other motorists.